brendancarr34/SuperBowlSquares/README.md

 # SuperBowlSquares

-This project is the front-end for creating or joining a Super Bowl Squares game.
+A React App for creating or joining a Super Bowl Squares game.
+Uses [superbowlSquaresAPI](https://github.com/brendancarr34/superbowlSquaresAPI).

 Can be found at https://simplesuperbowlsquares.netlify.app/